How does it work?

 A child’s developing brain be impacted by negative or fearful experiences and relationships resulting in an impairment in the functioning of the nervous system.

-The outdoor, animal assisted setting at Heads and Tails provides a variety of safe and supported opportunities for clients to explore novel experience and extend learning about themselves, others, and the world.
+The outdoor, animal assisted setting at Heads & Tails provides a variety of safe and supported opportunities for clients to explore novel experience and extend learning about themselves, others, and the world.

 The Referral Process

-Heads & Tails EACP works collaboratively with mental health professionals, GP’s, FACS case workers, parents and carers.
+Heads & Tails works collaboratively with mental health professionals, GP’s, FACS case workers, parents and carers.

-All children and adolescents are assessed by a Kids & Co Clinical Psychologist or a Kids & Co Clinical Psychology clinician to determine the suitability of this modality and to establish a clear treatment plan.
+All children and adolescents are assessed by a Kids & Co Clinical Psychologist to ensure the suitability of this modality and to establish a clear treatment plan.

 What Happens in a Session?